rukai/not-webusb-rs/readme.md

 * not-webusb is well suited for occasional one time operations, with small amounts of data. e.g. flashing key mappings for a keyboard
 * Sending large amounts of data is possible but very slow. e.g. firmware updates
-* Constant live communication with a device is possible, but poorly suited. e.g. reading sensor data
+* Constant live communication with a device is possible, but poorly suited due to flashing alerts. e.g. reading sensor data

 ## Browser support